Wood-Mizer LT15 sawmill and MP100 log planer at work with log homes in Czech

 For Hanis Log Homes in the Czech Republic, log home construction is a big business.
 Employing more than 50 craftsmen and producing more log homes each year, the company specialises in custom home designs that truly showcase the natural beauty of natural wood.

 Common in Scandinavian countries, Eastern Europe, and North America, log homes are growing in popularity in other areas of the world for their natural appearance, energy efficiency, and fresh aroma and warm atmosphere.
 After building his own timber frame home in the 1990s, company founder Pavel Hanis began receiving inquiries to build similar projects for other people in the area.
-He started the company officially in 1999, and since then, the company has built 240 timber frame homes and 57 log homes throughout the Czech Republic.
-They project that they will be building 25 log homes this year.
+He started the company officially in 1999, and since then, the company has built more than 500 timber frame homes and log homes throughout the Czech Republic.

 The company works with clients, first meeting and discussing possibilities, layouts, and budgets, and then moving on to developing a 3D model of the finished house.
 This allows their clients to really see what the final project will look like.
 Once a project is approved, the house is manufactured in their production hall, where typically up to four houses are being assembled at the same time.